Magical Neuschwanstein: How to Visit Germany’s Disney Castle Like a Pro

 How to get from Hohenschwangau up to the castle

-Walk: From town, the walk up to the castle takes about 45-minutes and it can be a pretty strenuous walk uphill.
+Walk: From town, the walk up to the castle takes about 45 minutes and it can be a pretty strenuous walk uphill.
 If you’re in reasonably good shape and enjoy a hearty walk, you’ll have no problems.
 In the summer months, definitely bring water with you or buy a bottle in town before starting the hike.

-Bus: Adult tickets are €2.50 to go up and €1.50 to come down (or €3.00 roundtrip).
-Children (6 and under): free, 7-12 years: €1.00 ascent, €0.50 descent (or €1.50 roundtrip).
-Bus tickets can be purchased at the bus box office at the bus stop or directly from the bus driver (no credit cards).
+Shuttle Bus: Adult tickets are €3.00 to go up and €2.00 to come down (or €3.50 roundtrip).
+Children (6 and under): free, 7-12 years: €1.50 ascent, €1.00 descent (or €2.00 roundtrip).
+Tickets for the shuttle buses can be purchased at the bus box office at the bus stop or directly from the bus driver (no credit cards).

-Horse Carriage: This is kind of a kitschy option and not my favorite, but hey, it’s there.
-The price is €7.00 per adult going up and €3.50 coming down.
+Horse-drawn Carriage: This is kind of a kitschy option and not my favorite, but hey, it’s there.
+The price is €8.00 per adult going up and €4.00 coming down.
 Kids under 6 are free.
 You pay the carriage driver directly in cash.

 Best spots to view Neuschwanstein Castle